 As the plaintiff requesting a DVPO, you must prove that the defendant has committed acts of domestic violence (as defined by the law) against you or your children.

-See the Preparing Your Case section for ways you can show the judge that you were abused.
+See the At the Hearing section for ways you can show the judge that you were abused.
+You can learn more about the court system in our Preparing for Court – By Yourself section.
 It is generally recommended to have an attorney at the hearing.
-If you need to ask the judge for a continuance (more time) to find a lawyer, the continuance will be limited to one extension of no more than 10 days unless all parties consent or you can show "good cause" for extending it longer.*
+If you need to ask the judge for a continuance (more time) to find a lawyer, the continuance will be limited to one extension of no more than 10 days unless all parties consent or you can show “good cause” for extending it longer.1